mehdidjait/moses_noten/README.md

 <br/>
 4.3: open grades_moses.py with your preferred IDE (spyder for example, as in the linked video) -> run the code (the green arrow top left in spyder) -> ***please read CAREFULLY all the messages in the console (bottom right in spyder), you will be guided through the grading.***
+***check this link to see how to access the console of your browser: https://balsamiq.com/support/faqs/browserconsole/#apple-safari***
 <br/>
 <br/>
 <br/>